DanielYoon82/ActiveDirectoryUsers/README.md

 <h1>Home Lab - Managing Users in Active Directory</h1>

 <h2>Description</h2>
-In this virtual machine I demonstrate adding, deleting, and disabling a user account in Active Directory.
+In this virtual machine I demonstrate user management and also including password resets in Active Directory.
 <br />